UPDATED August 31st, 2021 to reflect new (lower) pricing:

 - If you are upgrading from Windows 7 Pro then it's going to cost you $199 on the Microsoft website, but you can probably find it on Amazon for $99-$150

-- If you're PC is old enough, maybe it's time to just use that money towards a new PC?
+- If your PC is old enough, maybe it's time to just use that money towards a new PC?

 When it comes to Windows 10 Enterprise, there are two versions, 'E3' and 'E5'.
 And honestly, we think that only Windows 10 E5 is worth buying, don't even bother with E3.
 That's because E5 comes with Microsoft Defender for Endpoint, which you can learn more about and watch all the videos about it in our Windows 10 E3 vs E5 blog post.